 - Cold water angle valve for your toilet

 - Cold and hot water angle valves on your washbasin

 - Cold and hot water angle valves on your under-sink sump pump

 - Two cold water valves for your water heater

-- A coldwater angle valve will need to be installed if your home is equipped with a water purifier.
+- You will need to install a cold water angle valve if your home has a water purifier.

 - Here’s how to repair a main water shutoff valve

 - Where is my main water shut-off valve (and how do I turn it off)?